Skip to main content

 • Whenever you start a new chat, you can select which model to use from the dropdown in the top left

-• You can switch models mid-conversation - for example, start with a fast model for brainstorming, then switch to a more powerful one for the final output
+• You can switch models mid-conversation.
+For example, start with a fast model for brainstorming, then switch to a more powerful one for the final output

 • Set your personal default model in account settings